alecjara/live-coding/README.md

-4. Go to the following link to find the DOM topics with the dates:
+4. Go to the following link to find the NODE topics with the dates:
    ## [NODE](README-NODE.md)